-For 5 days in July the island of Vieques turns on the fairy lights, dusts of its salsa moves and turns up the music to party until the wee hours.
+For five days in July the island of Vieques turns on the fairy lights, dusts off its salsa moves and turns up the music to party until the wee hours.

-The annual 5 day event is to honour the Virgen del Carmen (Our Lady of Carmen) the Patron Saint of the sea, seafarers, fisherman and of Vieques.
-The public plaza and surrounding streets are closed to traffic and the area transformed into Fiesta Extravaganza.
-The whole island celebrates with food, rides, music, dancing and lots of drinking, especially the official drink of Vieques, Bilí (pronounced ” Bee- Lee”) made from the local quenepa fruit mixed with rum, cinnamon & sugar.
+The annual 5-day event is to honour the Virgen del Carmen (Our Lady of Carmen), the Patron Saint of the sea, seafarers, and fishermen of Vieques.
+The public plaza and surrounding streets are closed to traffic, transforming the area into Fiesta Extravaganza.
+The island celebrates with food, rides, music, dancing and lots of drinking, especially the official drink of Vieques, Bilí (pronounced ” Bee- Lee”) made from the local quenepa fruit mixed with rum, cinnamon & sugar.

 This is the preparation for ‘The Tripletta’ (we’re talking festival quantities here).
 The Puerto Rican version of the Cuban sandwich.
-This monster sandwich usually combines chicken, ham and beef served on a slightly sweet roll, covered with ketchup, mustard and mayo and normally topped with thin crispy fried potato sticks.
-It is an indigestion inducing, mouthwatering feast that could mop up a lot of alcohol and be more than sufficient for 2 if you were inclined to share.
-(Mark!)
+This monster sandwich usually combines chicken, ham, and beef served on a slightly sweet roll, covered with ketchup, mustard and mayo and normally topped with thin crispy fried potato sticks.
+It is an indigestion-inducing, mouthwatering feast that could mop up a lot of alcohol and be more than sufficient for two if you were inclined to share.

 If gambling is your thing, it is not unusual to see this little kiosk set up outside a bar- festival or not.
-It’s like roulette but with a wind up horse carousel instead of a roulette wheel.
-It is very popular wherever it is set up and can be kind of addictive (again, Mark!) luckily, bets are limited to $2 a go to keep it friendly.
+It’s like roulette but with a wind-up horse carousel instead of a roulette wheel.
+It is very popular wherever it is set up and can be addictive.
+Luckily, bets are limited to $2 a go to keep it friendly.

-And just when you think you can’t party any more, the final day is the biggest!
-Starting at around one in the afternoon the party begins in the streets all the way back out of town as everyone waits for the parade to commence.
-Everyone in the know is dressed in bright fluorescent colours (we didn’t get that memo!) and with bottles of home made Bilí in hand the grand finale party of all parties begins.
+And just when you think you can’t party anymore, the final day is the biggest!
+Starting at around one in the afternoon, the party begins in the streets back out of town as everyone waits for the parade to commence.
+Everyone in the know is dressed in bright fluorescent colours, and with bottles of homemade Bilí in hand, the grand finale party of all parties begins.

 And then the parade begins!